Which container is right for me?

 4. As Is

 As-is containers are exactly what they sound like.
 They will not come with any guarantee of being water tight and typically have extensive damage from their shipping years.
 However, these boxes can come with a bargain price tag, so depending on your project, they could be an affordable option to consider.
+We do not stock As Is containers so this would be a special request for sourcing.

 Have additional questions about containers?